abhishek-kumar-code/Redfish_Public/Specification.md

 A Settings resource represents the future state and configuration of the resource.
 For resources that support a future state and configuration, the response shall contain a property with the "@Redfish.Settings" annotation.
 While the resource represents the current state, the Settings resource represents the future intended state.

 The values in the Settings resource are applied to the resource either directly, such as with a POST of an action (such as Reset) or a PUT/PATCH request, or indirectly, such as when a user reboots a machine outside of the Redfish Service.
 A client may indicate its preference on when to apply the future configuration.
-In such cases, the client shall include the "@Redfish.SettingsApplyTime" annotation in the request body.
+In such cases, the client shall include the "@Redfish.SettingsApplyTime" annotation in the request body when configuring the Settings resource.
 See properties defined in the "Settings" Redfish Schema for details.
 An example request body is shown here:

 ~~~json
 {